sonofeft/PyHatch/docs/quickstart.rst

     pyhatch

-and the pyhatch window should pop up.
+and the ``PyHatch GUI`` should pop up.
 If not, then there may be an issue with your system path.
 The path for the pyhatch executable might be something like::

     /usr/local/bin/pyhatch             (if installed with sudo pip install -e .)